-However, the possibilities extend far beyond personal mobile devices and bring key benefits in applications of safety, security and efficiency across industries.
-As an incredibly powerful, comprehensive and rewarding technology, it is important to understand the nuances of how facial recognition works, how it can be deployed and optimized, the technical considerations and specifications, varied use cases and its potential for the future.
+However, the possibilities extend far beyond personal mobile devices and provide significant benefits in safety, security, and efficiency across a variety of industries.
+As a compelling, comprehensive, and rewarding technology, it is vital to understand how facial recognition works, how it can be deployed and optimized, its technical considerations and specifications, the varied use cases, and of course, its potential.

-Building on its previous facial recognition expertise, CyberLink used deep learning and neural networks to create FaceMe®, an AI-based facial recognition engine.
-It continues to push the boundaries of these technologies to enhance its AI-based models, resulting in one of the world’s most accurate, secure and flexible edge-based solutions.
+Building on its facial recognition expertise, CyberLink leveraged deep learning and neural networks to create FaceMe®, an AI-based facial recognition engine.
+CyberLink continues to push the boundaries of these technologies to enhance its AI-based models, resulting in one of the world’s most accurate, secure, and flexible edge-based solutions.

 Facial recognition is by far the most powerful and relevant AI biometric technology.
-It can be incredibly vast in its ability to carry out a number of tasks beyond just face detection or face recognition.
-The more robust and feature-forward a facial recognition platform is, like FaceMe®, the more benefits and less biases it brings.
+It has vast abilities and can carry out several tasks beyond face detection and recognition.
+The more robust and feature-forward a facial recognition platform, like FaceMe, the more benefits and fewer biases it brings.

 The key features of a facial recognition engine are:

-Feature extraction is the step following detection.
-The engine extracts an n-dimensional vector set (called template) from the face image.
-Achieving very high precision requires a high “n” value, let's say 1024.
-The template that is extracted from an individual’s face is used for matching or searching next.
+After face detection, feature extraction is the next step.
+The engine first extracts an n-dimensional vector set (a template) from the facial image.
+Achieving very high precision requires a high “n” value.
+FaceMe only stores encrypted template data.
+To fully ensure privacy, no actual images of faces are stored on our platform.
+Next, the template extracted from an individual’s face is used for matching or searching.